ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11pt2.md

 [http&rest](https://www.freecodecamp.org/news/how-the-web-works-part-iii-http-rest-e61bc50fa0a#.vbrmrnihn)

 **2. What is JSON?** It stands for JavaScript Object Notation.
 A lightweight format for storing and transporting data.
 Clearer communication between humans and machine language through parse (análisis).
 A standard to create information.
+It's a key value of sending data.

 source from [freeCodeCamp](https://www.freecodecamp.org/news/what-is-json-a-json-file-example/#:~:text=What%20is%20JSON%3F,String)